LuxProvide/melctl-client/docs/usage.md

 melctl users list --nocolor -o json 2>/dev/null | jq
 ```

-### Using JQ on list of objects
+### Using JQ on a list of objects

-If MelCtl JSON output is a list of object like:
+If MelCtl JSON output is a list of objects like:

 ```json
 [